seL4/docs/Hardware/RISCV.md

     After it is built, add the $RISCV/bin folder to your path for step 6.

+5. (Optional) Build the 32-bit toolchain, this will also take an hour or two.

+    ```bash
+    cd ${RISCV}/riscv-tools
+    ./build-rv32ima.sh
+    ```

-5. Get sel4test sources.
+6. Get sel4test sources.
 If you have them already make sure you are up to to date with the latest source.

     ```bash